Travel to Slovenia

 Driving to Slovenia

 For motorway driving you must display a weekly, monthly or yearly vignette (road tax sticker) in the windscreen.
 You can buy these at petrol stations as you approach the border or in shops at the border crossing.
-Winter tyres (or snow chains and at least 4mm tread depth) are required from 15 November to 15 March.
-Dipped headlights are required at all times.
+In addition, a small fee of around 7 EUR is charged when passing Karavanke tunnel, which lies between Austria and Slovenia.
+Prices can be found on www.tolls.eu/slovenia.
+Winter tyres (or snow chains and at least 3mm tread depth) are required from 15 November to 15 March.
+Dipped (low-beam) headlights are required at all times.

 Getting to Slovenia by boat